Patients in Pain: Assessment and Management Techniques for Healthcare Providers

 Pharmacological Interventions

-Non-opioid analgesics for relieving pain include nonsteroidal anti-inflammatory drugs (NSAIDs) and acetaminophen, which can treat acute and chronic pain patients.
+Non-opioid analgesics for relieving pain include nonsteroidal anti-inflammatory drugs (NSAIDs) and acetaminophen, which can treat acute and chronic pain in patients.
 Severe pain may require the use of opioid therapy, a stronger class of pain medicine that carers should use sparingly because of its addictive properties.
 Adjuvant analgesics are a promising alternative to opioids that have proven efficacy in acute and chronic applications.

 Selecting the appropriate pharmacological treatment will depend on patient-specific factors.
 For instance, physicians should offer patients with a history of addiction alternatives to opioids.